John Varvatos (company): Converse by John Varvatos

-In September 2001, John Varvatos partnered with the US shoe company Converse, to create Converse by John Varvatos.

-In 2004 Varvatos designed the laceless Converse Chuck Taylor slip-on.
-The design was widely adopted, and imitated amongst competitors.
+In September 2001, John Varvatos partnered with the US shoe company Converse, to create "Converse by John Varvatos".
+In 2004, Varvatos designed the laceless Converse Chuck Taylor slip-on.
+The design was widely adopted and imitated by competitors.

-By March 2006, Converse by John Vavatos premiered the first ready-to-wear clothing line in Converse's 100-year history.
-A vintage-inspired line was also designed for a younger demographic, while respecting the heritage of the Converse brand.
+By March 2006, "Converse by John Varvatos" premiered the first ready-to-wear clothing line in Converse's history.
+A vintage-inspired line was also designed for a younger demographic.

 Other collaborations

 In 2012, John Varvatos partnered with Chrysler, to design two special edition Chrysler 300C.
-Varvatos was recruited to create two editions, the "Limited Edition" and the "Luxury Edition", both of which feature the brand's design and name, both inside and out.

-Later in 2012, Varvatos became the first ever fashion brand to partner with Patrón Spirits, for a limited edition bottle stopper.
-Keeping with the rock 'n' roll influences, the stopper was designed in the shape of a guitar head, complete with tuning keys.
+Varvatos was recruited to create two editions, the "Limited Edition" and the "Luxury Edition", both of which feature the brand's design and name.
+Later in 2012, Varvatos became the first fashion brand to partner with Patrón Spirits, for a limited edition bottle stopper.

 Awards and distinctions

 John Varvatos first received accolades from the Council of Fashion Designers of America (CFDA) in 2000, when he was honored with the Perry Ellis Newcomer's Award for Menswear.
 The following year, he won the 2001 CFDA's Designer of the Year award.

-In 2005 Varvatos received the CFDA's 2005 Menswear Designer of the Year award.
+In 2005, Varvatos received the CFDA's 2005 Menswear Designer of the Year award.
 He competed for the top honor along with Ralph Lauren and John Bartlett for his third CFDA win.